wechaty/docusaurus/docusaurus/docs/tutorials/overview.md

 If you have already run your ding-dong bot successfully, you can now explore some more bots with wechaty.

-For better understanding we have classified the bots under three categories taking you from building basic to proffesional bots.
+For better understanding we have classified the bots under three categories taking you from building basic to professional bots.

 ### Basic

-- [World's Shortest Chatbot](examples/basic/the-worlds-shortest-chatbot-code-in-6-lines.md): The very first wechaty example showcasing how easy it is to get started.
+- [World's Shortest Chatbot](examples/basic/the-worlds-shortest-chatbot-code-in-6-lines.md): The very first wechaty example showcasing how easy it is to get started

 - [Ding Dong bot](examples/basic/ding-dong-bot.md): Practical example demonstrating how to do message handling